Saturday, July 29, 2017

 Weird August Holidays

 Every month has its collection of strange, weird, and obscure holidays—at least one per day—many of which are unknown to the general public.
-And, needless to say, holidays that are not recognized as days when we would have a paid holiday at work, days that the schools and banks and government offices are closed and where there is no mail delivery.
+And, needless to say, holidays that are not recognized as days when we would have a paid holiday at work.
+Days where the schools, banks, government offices, and post office are closed.
 But still holidays to be celebrated and enjoyed in their own quirky fashion.

 Let's start with month long celebrations.
-For August you have: Admit You're Happy Month, Family Fun Month, National Catfish Month, National Eye Exam Month, National Golf Month (I'd better make sure my brother knows about this one), Peach Month, Romance Awareness Month, Water Quality Month, National Picnic Month.
+For August you have: Admit You're Happy Month, Family Fun Month, National Catfish Month, National Eye Exam Month, National Golf Month [I'd better make sure my brother knows about this one], Peach Month, Romance Awareness Month, Water Quality Month, and National Picnic Month.

 And then there are the week long celebrations.
 The first week of August is National Simplify Your Life Week.
 The second week of the month is National Smile Week.
 The third week is Friendship Week.
 And the fourth week is Be Kind To Humankind Week.